ArcticSnow/TopoPyScale/doc/docs/03_configurationFile.md

 #.....................................................................................................
 outputs:
-  directory: C:/ERA5/Downscaled           # (optional) absolute path where to store the final downscaled products.
+  directory: outputs                    # (optional) absolute path where to store the final downscaled products.
   variables: all                        # list of variables to export in netcdf. ['t','p','SW'].
 Default None or all
   file:
     clean_outputs: False                # (bool)    delete the entire outputs/ directory prior to downscaling
     clean_FSM: True                     # (bool)    delete the entire sim/ directory